diehl/tile-archive-utils/README.md

 brew install gdal
 pip install gdal
 ```
-Ensure the GDAL library and Python binding versions are matched for proper execution.
+Ensure the GDAL library and Python binding versions match for proper execution.

 *Note that Docker is discouraged for use with this package as the volume of file I/O
 significantly degrades performance when running within a VM.*